-What defines a single-wall versus a double-wall tent?
+What’s the difference between single-wall vs. double-wall tents?
 Why the two construction designs?
-And which are the best uses for each?
+And what are the best uses for each?
 Let’s uncover the answers:

 A single-wall tent is exactly what its name implies: A tent constructed of a single wall of fabric.
 Traditionally, single-walled tents used some sort of robust waterproof, breathable fabric and were almost exclusively used as mountaineering tents.